meilisearch/documentation/learn/getting_started/main_features.md

 Questions:

 1. Do we add warnings and notes at this stage?
 2. Do we add links to detailed explanations at every instance?
 Or do we add them only once at the bottom of each section?
+I think we should add them once at the bottom of each section
 3. What should the feature examples look like?
 Do we start with a presenting a use case?
 Suppose you want to blah blah and demonstrate how MeiliSearch does it?
 Add a code sample
 4. Do we want a section at the start briefly explaining MeiliSearch terms and any other terms?
-Documents, indexes, attributes, any other terms that used getting started?
+Documents, indexes, attributes, any other terms used in getting started?

 This section will go over some of the main features of MeiliSearch to help you get started.